-If Open.Connection is NULL, and Open.Durable is FALSE 1.7.
+For the specified Open, the client MUST select a connection as specified in section 3.2.4.1.7.
 If no connection is available, the client MUST fail the query operation.

-If Open.Connection is not NULLOtherwise, the client initializes an SMB2 QUERY_INFO Request following the syntax specified in section 2.2.37.
+Otherwise, the client initializes an SMB2 QUERY_INFO Request following the syntax specified in section 2.2.37.
 The SMB2 header MUST be initialized as follows: